A fictional travelogue; four minutes to read.

 Our family—teenage son Ben and pre-teen daughter Brittany—is in Quebec to visit North America’s only ice hotel, mush a dogsled and learn a little Canadian history.
 Personally, I am focused on the history of central heating and the invention of hot chocolate.

-The Terrasse Dufferin is a boardwalk stretching along a bluff overlooking old town Quebec.
-Narrow, cobbled streets—a scene from Dickens—are lined with art galleries, cafes, maple syrup candy sellers, crafts by indigenous peoples, junky souvenir shops.
+The Terrasse Dufferin is a boardwalk stretching along a bluff overlooking Old Town Quebec.
+Narrow, cobbled streets—a scene from Dickens—are lined with art galleries, cafes, crafts by indigenous peoples, hot maple syrup candy, junky souvenir shops.
 The nearby Musee de la Civilization curates the detritus of communal living in the same way my wife curates our family’s everyday life—mundane memories molded into love.

-Passersby with ruby-red cheeks are bundled beyond recognition.
 The fallen snow muffles our footfalls.
 Babies are entombed in their strollers.
-Romping dogs wear doggie booties and vests.
+Romping dogs wear doggie booties.
+Passersby with ruby-red cheeks are bundled beyond recognition.
 I suppose with some practice it’s possible to identify people from just their runny noses.

 Love aside, our family bonding occurs primarily in the morning when we sneer and snort about taking forever to layer up in long underwear, fleece vests, heavy jeans, sweaters, parkas, snow pants, woolen ski caps, mittens, scarfs and snow boots, then partially disrobe to use the bathroom one last time, then re-bundle before venturing out into the frosty day ahead.